algolia/autocomplete/packages/website/docs/partials/createAutocomplete-props.md

 > `boolean` | defaults to `false`

-Whether to open the panel on focus when there's no query.
+Whether to open the panel on focus or not when there's no query.

 ### `stallThreshold`

 > `number` | defaults to `300`

-The number of milliseconds that must elapse before the autocomplete experience is stalled.
+How many milliseconds must elapse before considering the autocomplete experience [stalled](state#status).

 ### `initialState`